Follow these handy tips to stay safe and keep up-to-date on the situation in Bali & Indonesia, including travel bans & visa restrictions.

 Isolation by design.
 Compared to most western countries with their densely populated cities and close-living quarters, Bali’s wide open spaces and often palatial accommodation makes social distancing a tropical breeze.
 If there’s anywhere in the world to avoid coming into contact with the masses, it’s here…

 Affordable travel.
-Right now, there’s plenty of insane deals and discounts on hotels if you’re planning on self-isolating on the island, including awesome stays surrounded by nature.
+Right now, there’s plenty of insane deals and discounts on hotels if you’re planning on visiting the island, including awesome stays surrounded by nature.
 And while you’re there, we recommend supporting small local businesses who’ll be struggling through the economic downturn.
 Eat local food, shop Bali-born brands, and choose a humble guesthouse or independent hotel over an international chain.

 What to watch out for